pimeys/rust-web-push/README.md

 Any async executor for use with client.

+## Migration to v0.8

+- The `aesgcm` variant of `ContentEncoding` has been removed.
+Aes128Gcm support was added in v0.8, so all uses of `ContentEncoding::aesgcm` can simply be changed to `ContentEncoding::Aes128Gcm` with no change to functionality.
+  This will add support for Edge in the process.

+- `WebPushClient::new()` now returns a `Result`, as the default client now has a fallible constructor.
+Please handle this error in the case of resource starvation.

+- All GCM/FCM support has been removed.
+If you relied on this functionality, consider the [fcm crate](https://crates.io/crates/fcm).
+If you just require web push, you will need to use VAPID to send payloads.
+See below for info.

 ## Usage

 To send a web push from command line, first subscribe to receive push notifications with your browser and store the